pluto-lang/website/pages/cookbook/daily-joke-slack.en.md

 ---
-title: A Joke Bot for Slack
+title: A joke bot for slack
+description: Creates a simple joke bot on AWS using the Slack WebAPI.
+The bot will send a daily joke to a specified channel.
+tags: ["AWS", "TypeScript"]
 ---

 # A Joke Bot for Slack